hybridsjs/hybrids/docs/built-in-factories/property.md

 * `object` -> `Object.freeze(value)`
 * `undefined` -> `value`

-Object values are frozen to prevent mutation of the own properties, which does not invalidate cached value.
+Object values are frozen to prevent mutation of their properties, which does not invalidate cached value.
 Moreover, `defaultValue` is shared between custom element instances, so any of them should not change it.

 To omit transform, `defaultValue` has to be set to `undefined`.